abadid/cmsc424-spring2018/project3/readme.md

 javac -classpath WEB-INF/lib/*:WEB-INF/classes -d WEB-INF/classes com/match/web/AddFeedback.java

+You may encounter an issue with running sudo ./build.sh you are using Windows to edit build.sh.
+This might cause issues with carriage return characters and when you try to run it no command runs properly (the first line will be along the lines of "1: cd: can't cd to ./src").
+If this happens, you can resolve this by doing the following:

+ - Download the program dos2unix on your vagrant machine with: sudo apt-get install dos2unix
+ - Run dos2unix build.sh in your vagrant command line

-Also, we want to add a link to the new page in the header bar of the site.
+In addition to editing ./build.sh, we want to add a link to the new page in the header bar of the site.
 In header.tag under WEB-INF/tags, add
 ```<li><a href="your url for the jsp page">Whatever you want the link to say</a></li> ``` so that you can navigate to the page from the header.

 ## **Part 7 (Optional): Deploying to AWS (4 extra credit points)**